Data-efficient, Explainable and Safe Box Manipulation: Illustrating the Advantages of Physical Priors in Model-Predictive Control: Case study: box manipulation using conveyor belts

-We consider a payload manipulation problem encountered by the industrial SOTO2 autonomous robot (figure \ref{fig_simulation_description}(a)), which is manufactured by Magazino GmbH and deployed in production or assembly lines.
-In some situations it is desirable for the robot to be able to safely rotate boxes by $\frac{\pi}{2}$ on its gripper, which is composed of two conveyor belts (figure \ref{fig_simulation_description}(a) right), whose individual rolling motions as well as relative distance can be controlled, respectively via velocity and position control (figure \ref{fig_dynamics}(b)), resulting in a $4d$ control vector.
+We consider the task of \textit{safely} rotating boxes by $\frac{\pi}{2}$ using the SOTO2's gripper, which is composed of two conveyor belts (figure \ref{fig_simulation_description}(a) right), whose individual rolling motions as well as relative distance can be controlled, respectively via velocity and position control (figure \ref{fig_dynamics_and_example_distrib_pred}(b)), resulting in a $4d$ control vector.
 The robot perceives images from the conveyors and the box via an RGBD camera positioned directly above the gripper, with its axis orthogonal to the ground.
 Its output is processed by standard computer vision algorithms, from which higher-level observations such as the $3d$ planar pose of the geometric center of the box are available.

-In the settings in which the robot operates, the dimensions of the box are known in advance.
-However, this is not the case for box mass distributions which vary significantly from an episode to the next.
-The manner in which the box should be rotated depends on the moments of inertia and the center of mass which affects the frictions experienced by the box, and therefore an inadaptive rotation solution (\textit{e.g.} trivially settings the two conveyor belts to roll in opposite directions) can result in poorly balanced, unsafe rotations, as illustrated in figure \ref{fig_simulation_description}(e).
+While the dimensions of the box are known in advance, no information is available on box mass distributions, which vary significantly from an episode to the next.
+The manner in which the box should be rotated depends on the moments of inertia and the center of mass which affects the frictions experienced by the box, and therefore an non-adaptive rotation solution (\textit{e.g.} trivially settings the two conveyor belts to roll in opposite directions) can result in poorly balanced, unsafe rotations, as illustrated in figure \ref{fig_simulation_description}(e).
 Our aim is to keep the box well balanced during the entire operation, and reach a final state similar to the one from figure \ref{fig_simulation_description}(d).

 We note that safe operation is not possible for all mass distributions.
 For example, highly skewed mass distributions for which most of the mass falls on one of the conveyor belts are problematic.
 Such corner-cases constitute an additional motivation for incorporating knowledge about the environment's physics in the control pipeline.
 Indeed, in the presented problem, estimating the center of mass and moments of inertia can help detect hazardous cases beforehand, which will allow the system to safely abort the manipulation.